-Chris is an associate in Trowers & Hamlins' Dispute Resolution and Litigation team specialising in commercial litigation and arbitration, with a particular emphasis on fraud and risk management.
+Chris is a Senior Associate in Trowers & Hamlins' Dispute Resolution and Litigation team specialising in commercial litigation and arbitration, with a particular emphasis on fraud and risk management.

 His experience includes resolving complex multi-jurisdictional disputes, freezing and tracing assets and carrying out internal investigations.